 Plenty of different bars draw passengers to imbibe their favorite drinks.
 One of the new outdoor bars is The Vue, which takes the place of a cantilevered hot tub found on other ships.

-We had a drink package and that involved showing our key card.
+We had a drink package, and that involved showing our key card.
 As mentioned earlier, only one of the cards worked, but it was not connected to the proper account.
 Every time we got drinks, we had to explain that part of one card was correct and part of the second card was correct.

 However, if we had gone to the branded Starbucks just a few steps away on Royal Promenade, we would have been charged for the exact same beverage.

 Again, we had to explain the card situation to our server.
 He asked for both of our cards and walked over to guest services.
-He returned shortly after and told us that he thinks that he figured out the problem, but we would have to go to guest services to confirm some information.
+He returned shortly after and told us that he thought he had figured out the problem, but we would have to go to guest services to confirm some information.

 I recalled when the Bionic Bar, the robotic bar, was so popular when it first came out.
 Oddly enough, that location never seemed to be very busy on this particular cruise.
-We tried it and made a drink that consists of Kahlua and vodka.
+We tried it and made a drink that consisted of Kahlua and vodka.

 We then thought we should attempt to mix our own margaritas here.
 Unfortunately, some drinks have default recipes that cannot be significantly altered or have ingredients substituted.
 That prevented us from mixing a perfect margarita.

-High on our list was the all new Mason Jar, which offers southern-style dishes and a very large selection of interesting drinks, many bourbon-based.
-We tried several of these drinks and in hindsight should have made that our regular watering hole.
+High on our list was the all-new Mason Jar, which offers southern-style dishes and a very large selection of interesting drinks, many bourbon-based.
+We tried several of these drinks and, in hindsight, should have made that our regular watering hole.